--use the diagonal and horizontal strokes that are needed to join letters and understand which letters, when adjacent to one another, are best left unjoined

-- increase the legibility, consistency and quality of their handwriting [for example, by ensuring that the downstrokes of letters are parallel and equidistant; that lines of writing are spaced sufficiently so that the ascenders and descenders of letters do not touch.
+- -use the diagonal and horizontal strokes that are needed to join letters and understand which letters, when adjacent to one another, are best left unjoined - increase the legibility, consistency and quality of their handwriting [for example, by ensuring that the downstrokes of letters are parallel and equidistant; that lines of writing are spaced sufficiently so that the ascenders and descenders of letters do not touch.

-Year 5-6: Pupils should continue to practise handwriting and be encouraged to increase the speed of it, so that problems with forming letters do not get in the way of their writing down what they want to say.
+Year 5-6: Pupils should continue to be taught handwriting (minimum $2 \times a$ week) and be encouraged to increase the speed of it, so that problems with forming letters do not get in the way of their writing down what they want to say.
 They should be clear about what standard of handwriting is appropriate for a particular task, e.g., quick notes or final handwritten version.